The USS MONITOR - USS LEHIGH Naval Living History Association is a Civil War Navy Re-enactment & Living History group.

 - We are available to present our living history programs & display the equipment and tools that were used by the US Navy during the Civil War at Re-enactments, Living History Events, State & County Historical Society Presentations, Senior Centers, Schools & Libraries.

 - Here is a special link to Mr Henry Jacob Winser who is portrayed by one of our members.
 Mr Winser was a special war correspondent assigned by the N.Y.
-Times to cover the actions of the US Navy's Monitor Steamer USS LEHIGH.
+Times to cover the actions of the US Navy's Monitor Steamers USS MONITOR, USS LEHIGH and other ironclad monitor steamers of the US Navy.
 At this blogspot you will find interesting articles about our ships exploits. http://bennettcarlton.blogspot.com

-Lt.
-Commander Bruce W. Tucker (New Jersey) or Fleet Surgeon Donald Fischer (Pennsylvania)
+Bruce W. Tucker (New Jersey) or Donald Fischer (Pennsylvania)

 - If any of this sounds interesting to you and you would like more information, please contact one of our officers at the following e-mail addresses: